remult/remult/misc/public-api.md

     progress: (progress: number) => void
   }
 }
+export interface QueryResult<
+  entityType,
-export interface QueryResult<entityType, AggregateResult = never> {
+  AggregateResult = EmptyAggregateResult,
+> {
   /** returns an iterator that iterates the rows in the result using a paging mechanism
    * @example
    * for await (const task of taskRepo.query()) {